THE CONSTITUTION OF THE

 Section 2: All Century High School ASB Officers, Class Officers, club and organization members and participants in activities or athletics are required to pay the Century High School ASB fee.

-Section 3: The Associated Student Body members who pay the ASB fee shall be entitled to privileges which shall include free admission to all regular season home athletic events and at least $1.00 off the cost of admission to all school sponsored dances or events.
+Section 3: The Associated Student Body members who pay the ASB fee shall be entitled to privileges which shall include free admission to all regular season home athletic events and at least $1.00 off the cost of admission to a majority of school sponsored dances and events.

 Article III: Purpose